8/16/2023

 Lena Glader

-Unfortunately, there is no significant such move now during the quarter.
-So there is there is some part that is hedged.
-It is approximately I think it's approximately 10 percent of the loan or the debt, including the bonds that is hedged with I think it's like four years as of now.
+Unfortunately, there is no significant such moves now during the quarter.
+So there is some part that is hedged.
+It is approximately, I think it's approximately 10% of the loan or the debt, including the bonds that is hedged with, I think it's like four years as of now.
 But the rest is variable.
-So let's keep our fingers crossed that the rate hike will snap them out eventually.
+So let's keep our fingers crossed that the rate hikes will flatten out eventually.

 speaker